akestoridis/zigator/README.md

 * Train decision tree classifiers from a database of Zigbee packets
 * Inject forged packets over UDP and SLL
 * Launch selective jamming and spoofing attacks with an ATUSB
+* Deploy stand-alone WIDS sensors

 ## Getting Started

-If you cannot capture your own Zigbee packets, you may use the pcap files of the [CRAWDAD dataset cmu/zigbee‑smarthome](https://doi.org/10.15783/c7-nvc6-4q28) for your analysis.
+If you cannot capture your own Zigbee packets, you may use the pcap files of the [CRAWDAD dataset cmu/zigbee-smarthome](https://doi.org/10.15783/c7-nvc6-4q28) for your analysis.
 After submitting the [CRAWDAD registration form](https://crawdad.org/registration-form.html), you will receive a username that will allow you to download the following zip files:

 * https://crawdad.org/download/cmu/zigbee-smarthome/sth3-room.zip